 EU promises Ukraine to regulate Russia gas pipe

-"As we have repeatedly stressed, the 2019 gas directive, the third energy package, fully applies to Nord Stream 2.
-For the [EU] Commission, what is clear is that Ukraine remains and must remain a reliable transit country," European Commission president Ursula von der Leyen said at a summit in Kyiv on Tuesday (12 October).
+"As we've repeatedly stressed, the 2019 gas directive, the third energy package, fully applies to Nord Stream 2.
+For the [EU] Commission, what's clear is that Ukraine remains and must remain a reliable transit country," European Commission president Ursula von der Leyen said at a summit in Kyiv on Tuesday (12 October).

 Join EUobserver today